centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 #### Security fixes

-- Actuator endpoints are now disabled by default, except for health and metrics
+- Actuator endpoints are now disabled by default, except for health and metrics.
 - Fix the security issue CVE-2022-42889 (Text4shell)

 #### Bug fixes